Combining Transformers with Natural Language Explanations: Results

 \subsection{Claim Detection}

-As for the claim detection scenario, Table~\ref{tab:ibm2015_performance} reports the achieved experimental results on the four considered subsets of topics.
-As for unfair clause detection, we evaluate knowledge-agnostic neural baselines as well as MANN models.
+Table~\ref{tab:ibm2015_performance} reports our results on claim detection.
+Like we did with unfair clause detection, we evaluate knowledge-agnostic neural baselines and MANN models.
 First of all, we note how MANNs achieved significant improvements over CNNs and LSTMs, suggesting that the introduced knowledge is indeed beneficial to the task itself.
-Similarly, MemBERT achieves higher F1-score with respect to standard DistilBERT.
-Interestingly, even the uniform sampling strategy manages to outperform other neural baselines, meaning that sampling also acts as a noise compensation operator, thus, easing the process of knowledge integration while increasing model robustness.
-This behaviour is accentuated for MANNs, where the combination of SS and priority sampling largely outperforms the version with full knowledge.
-More precisely, for 1 and 2 topics MANNs nearly match DistilBERT, yet with a drastically lower number of parameters.
-These results corroborate the hypothesis that controlled and smart knowledge integration can be particularly beneficial when limited training data is available.
-Differently from unfairness detection, the large memory size hinders selective memory lookup operations.
-Thus, metrics are computed over incremental values of activation threshold $\delta$.
-In particular, we mainly focus on the P@K metric, since it is a valuable indicator of the model retrieval capabilities.
-Figures~\ref{fig:ibm2015_topic1_ranking_analysis} reports values of P@K on the 1-Topic case, along incremental value of $K$, with fixed $\delta = 0.25$, whereas Figure~\ref{fig:ibm2015_topic1_threshold_analysis} reports P@3 with incremental $\delta$ values.
-In both cases, we can clearly see how loss gain priority sampling coupled with SS (P-10-LG-F) is the setting that achieves the best performance.
+Similarly, MemDistilBERT achieves a higher F1-score with respect to standard DistilBERT, whereas MemBERT is comparable with BERT.
+Interestingly, even the uniform sampling strategy outperforms other neural baselines, suggesting that sampling also compensates for the noise introduced by memories, thus increasing model robustness.
+This behavior is even more evident with MANNs, where the combination of SS and priority sampling largely outperforms the version with full knowledge.
+For 1 and 2 topics, MANNs nearly match DistilBERT and BERT, which is remarkable in light of the drastically lower number of parameters.
+These results support our intuition that controlled, and smart knowledge sampling can be particularly beneficial when limited training data is available.
+We observed that with MemDistilBERT, the priority sampling strategies produce quasi-uniform distributions.
+We think this should be ascribed to the sparsity of relations between memories and examples in this dataset (see Section~\ref{sec:setup:claim-detection}).
+We thus decided to only run experiments with uniform distribution for BERT.